carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 ### Why classify T-cells

 Let's consider how to answer a real biological question using the same concepts we saw in the introduction.
-The question pertains to immunotherapy, a type of cancer treatment that uses the body's immune cells to boost natural defenses against cancer.
+The question pertains to immunotherapy, a type of cancer treatment that uses the body's immune cells to attack cancer.
 T-cells are a common target for immunotherapies.
 For immunotherapy to be effective, the modified T-cells must be in an active state.
 Here we will study how to assess the activation state of individual T-cells.

-Scientists at UW-Madison and the Morgridge Institute [developed an imaging method](https://doi.org/10.1101/536813) to easily and quickly acquire images of T-cell without destroying them.
+Scientists at UW-Madison and the Morgridge Institute [developed an imaging method](https://doi.org/10.1101/536813) to quickly acquire images of T-cells without destroying them.
 These images contain information that can be used to predict T-cell activity.
-We would like to develop a classifier that can take an image of a T-cell and predict whether it is active or quiescent.
+We would like to develop a classifier that can take an image of a T-cell and predict whether it is __active__ or __quiescent__.
 The active cells would then be used for immunotherapy, and the quiescent cells can be considered inactive and would be discarded.
-_Comment: Make sure we include Jay in acknowledgements when we update them_

 > ## Definitions
 >